return to normal view

 The circumstances of the death of Frances Coles appear to have been as follows:

 She was first thrown down violently to the ground; revealed by a few wounds on the back of the head.
 Her throat was cut, most likely (according to Dr. Phillips, who performed the autopsy and Dr. Oxley, the first doctor at the scene while she was lying on the pavement.
 Phillips believed the killer held her head back by the chin with his left hand, cutting the throat with his right.
 The knife passed the throat three times -- first from left to right, then from right to left, and once more from left to right (Phillips).
 Oxley believed there were two wounds, since there was only one incision in the skin but two openings in the larynx.
 The killer struck from the right side of the body (Phillips) or from the front (Oxley).
 The body was tilted at the moment the wound was inflicted in a manner so that the killer would avoid becoming bloodstained.
 Her clothes were in order, and there were no abdominal mutilations.
 The killer exhibited no anatomical skill (Phillips).
 Part of her left ear had been torn off, but it was thoroughly healed as if as a result of an earring being ripped from her ear some time previously.
 The black crêpe hat she had purchased the night before was lying beside her, her old hat pinned beneath her dress.
-10p was found hidden behind a lamp-post or gutterpipe, presumably Frances's earnings from her final client.
+2s were later found hidden behind a gutterpipe, presumably Frances's earnings from her final client.

 Sadler was the immediate suspect of the police, thanks in no small part to the testimony of witnesses such as "Jumbo" Friday and Duncan Campbell.
 The police quickly rejoiced at the capture of the man they believed to be the murderer, and they were quick to wonder whether or not Sadler was indeed Jack the Ripper.
 Sadler was charged with the murder of Frances Coles on February 16.